PrefectHQ/prefect/docs/orchestration/flow-runs/inspection.md

 For monitoring flow runs from the UI, see the [UI documentation on flow runs](../ui/flow-run.md).

-## Prefect library
+## Python

-The Prefect library provides an object for inspecting flow runs without writing queries at `prefect.backend.FlowRunView`.
+The Prefect Core library provides an object for inspecting flow runs without writing queries at `prefect.backend.FlowRunView`.

 ### Creating a `FlowRunView`